 While Christmastime means snow for much of the Northern Hemisphere, it means summer has just begun in the Southern Hemisphere.
 It’s a great time to explore the coast of the Bay of Plenty region in the North Island, especially at the pohutukawa trees (the New Zealand Christmas tree) starts to blossom red flowers.

 5 Places You Can’t Miss in the Bay of Plenty

 - Kayak in Whakatane to the wildlife sanctuary of Whale Island or along the pohutukawa-lined coast of Ohope

 - Walk on New Zealand’s only active marine volcano at White Island [Update: White Island tours have been suspended until further notice.]

 - Climb The Mount at Mt Maunganui in Tauranga

-For more Bay of Plenty inspiration, see Bay of Plenty – Guide for Backpackers.
+For more Bay of Plenty inspiration, see the Bay of Plenty destination category.